MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/resolve-sync-conflicts.md

 |**Error Code**| Code of the error. | -2147015424 |

 > [!Note]
-> Make sure that the role assigned to the user grants read privileges on the `Sync Error` table.
-Learn about [Create or edit a security role to manage access](/power-platform/admin/create-edit-security-role).
+> Make sure that the role assigned to the user grants read privileges on the **Sync Error** table.
+Learn more: [Create or edit a security role to manage access](/power-platform/admin/create-edit-security-role)

 ## Recommendation on how to use the Sync Error table
 The **Sync Error** table is a standard Dataverse table.
 We recommend that you create a [model-driven app](/power-apps/maker/model-driven-apps/create-model-driven-app) to manage the sync errors.